 Texas Education Agency staff will send confirmation of a complaint within 30 days of receiving the submission.
 Remember, information the public sends to TEA by email may not be secure.
-Confidential or sensitive information should not be emailed to TEA, and the agency will remove confidential or sensitive information when replying by email.
+Do not email sensitive information to TEA.
+The agency will remove confidential or sensitive information when replying by email.
 TEA will maintain confidentiality of information to the extent the law allows.